jamespearse80/ICRC-Modern-Cloud-Apps/README.md

 ### Workshop

-In this workshop, you will work as a group to implement an end-to-end solution for e-commerce that is based on Azure App Services, Azure Active Directory, and Visual Studio Team Services.
+In this workshop, you will work as a group to implement an end-to-end solution for e-commerce that is based on Azure App Services, Azure Active Directory, and Azure DevOps.
 You will ensure the solution is PCI compliant, and appropriate security measures are put into place for both on-premises and public access scenarios.

 At the end of this workshop, you will be better able to deploy and configure Azure Web Apps and associated services.
 In addition, you will learn to configure Web Apps for authentication with Azure AD, instrument and load-test the application with App Insights, and automate back-end services using Azure Functions and Logic Apps.